FIREFLIES ROT66 flashlight review:

 They are High CRI emitters, meaning Color Rendering Index.
 It will produce colors faithfully in comparison with an ideal or natural light source.
 You can probably remember the first LED you might have bought having ugly blue tints..
 That is the opposite of these LEDs.
-They are high quality Japanese LEDs.
+They are high-quality Japanese LEDs.

 Of course, it doesn’t use any reflector..lol But it does however use an extra glass lens in front of the TIR optics!
-I’m not 100% sure why, but I imagine it being much easier and cheaper to replace a glass lens than a 9-LED TIR optic.
+I’m not 100% sure why, but I imagine it is much easier and cheaper to replace a glass lens than a 9-LED TIR optic.
 The lens also has some kind of coating as can be seen in the following pictures.